 - Combine all ingredients in a medium bowl.
 Gently toss together, being careful not to mash the avocado.
 Taste and adjust the lime juice, cumin and salt to taste.

 - 1 dozen (or more if desired) white or yellow corn tortillas (stale tortillas work best), halved twice to create 4 equal triangles

-- canola, corn, or vegetable oil (enough to fill a dutch oven or medium saucepan with 1 inch of oil)
+- olive oil (not extra virgin) or coconut oil (enough to fill a dutch oven or medium saucepan with 1 inch of oil)